-Goal 9: Preserve significant historical and cultural lands, sites, neighborhoods, and structures that contribute to community identity and character.
+Goal 11: Help preserve significant historical and cultural lands, sites, neighborhoods, and structures that contribute to community identity and character.

 A. Identify, record, and protect community features with historical or archaeological significance.

 - B. Consider the potential impacts of development proposals on historical and archeological resources. - C. Promote the history, culture, and heritage of the town.